 At first glance, the idea of the law of attraction is very appealing; you get back from the universe whatever you put out into it, because like energy attracts like energy.
 According to the film The Secret, it’s not only thinking about what you want to get back; you need to really pour some emotion into it in order to get results.
 But when you poke at it a bit, the whole idea starts to crumble.

 I watched The Secret for the first time recently and a number of things struck me as wildly unreasonable.
 A prime example is the film’s claim that the universe is like catalogue shopping (my analogy, not theirs), and as long as you think and feel a desire for something, you just need to sit back and wait because the universe will turn your thoughts into things and just drop them in your lap.

 Apparently “the law of attraction will give you what you want every time”.
 Are you getting bills in the mail?
 Well, that’s not because you owe money, obviously; it’s because you’re expecting to get more bills.
 Change your thinking to expect a cheque, and your credit card company will just forget about those overdue payments and some random person will start sending you money on behalf of the universe!
 No need to worry about how it will happen; the universe is going to figure that out for you.

 Time for some pseudoscience

 A 2007 issue of Scientific American questioned the accuracy of how the law of attraction represents brainwave electrical activity, and multiple authors have questioned other aspects of its purported scientific basis.
-A 2010 New York Times book review cited by Wikipedia calls The Secret pseudoscience and an “illusion of knowledge”.
-And do thoughts vibrate?
-Do, they do not.
+A 2010 New York Times book review cited by Wikipedia calls The Secret pseudoscience and an “illusion of knowledge.”
+And do thoughts vibrate because quantum physics says so?
+No, they do not, and quantum physics says no such thing.

 It’s not the same as the power of positive thinking